HaiderB120/Hand-Gesture-Recognition/README.md

 If you use or reference this project in academic or research work, please cite it as:

 Baig, H. (2025).
-AeroDesk: Real-Time Hand Gesture Recognition for Desktop Interaction.
-GitHub Repository. https://github.com/HaiderB120/Hand-Gesture-Recognition
+AeroDesk: Real-Time Hand Gesture Recognition for Desktop Interaction. https://github.com/HaiderB120/Hand-Gesture-Recognition